 I want to be clear, I am not a voice for people with disabilities.
 I am someone who is experiencing a temporary physical disability which severely limits my mobility during the pandemic.

-My own experience of COVID-19 was a mixture of relief and anxiety.
+My own experience of COVID-19 was a mixture of relief and anxiety, I even had to get CBD oil for sleep the level of anxiety i had was to much.
 When I was injured, I went through the grief of knowing I would likely be confined for months and would have to go through surgery.
 Once I accepted this (it took weeks), I finally gained a new foothold in my work.
 I was lucky to have already gathered a large portion of my primary source materials, which made it easier for me to work on my thesis.
 I set the manageable goal of writing 500 words a day, which turned out to be a great motivation.
 My work became the only thing in my life that motivated me.
 I stayed inside at my desk not only because I was injured but because I wanted to prove to myself that I could still be a ‘productive’ student.
 By mid-March, when the pandemic restrictions began in Ontario, I had already experienced my own form of lockdown, so it was much easier for me to accept the change.
 I was also less stressed about missing out on important meetings or information, as everything became virtually accessible.
 My supervisors were extremely kind and supportive, and they were happy to communicate with me via Skype.

 But my surgery was delayed indefinitely due to the pandemic.
 This was a major source of anxiety, as I wanted to get ‘better.’
 I became very upset about my physical limitations, and instead of continuing to work on my physiotherapy at home (my clinic was closed), I plateaued for a while, too upset to push myself.
 What was the point when I couldn’t actually heal?
 I did not step outside for weeks at a time, and my mental health continued to deteriorate as I felt more and more trapped by my condition.